KiFilterFiberContext/warbird-hook/README.md

 # Warbird Hook
-On Windows 10 21H2, PatchGuard does not (afaik) verify the integrity of pointers of `nt!g_kernelCallbacks`, unlike `nt!SeCiCallbacks`.
-The callback table contains pointers to an image named `ClipSp.sys`, which is a signed driver protected by Microsoft Warbird used for licensing checks (called from `nt!SPCall2ServerInternal`).
+On Windows 10 21H2, `ntoskrnl.exe` contains a table of pointers named `g_kernelCallbacks` used for licensing checks (called from `nt!SPCall2ServerInternal`).
+The callback table contains pointers to functions in an image named `ClipSp.sys`, which is a signed driver protected by Microsoft Warbird .

 The interesting thing about it is that PatchGuard does not verify the integrity of several image sections, including `PAGEwx`, which the driver contains in order to decrypt and re-encrypt its own code during runtime.